taylorbf/DMP16/z-extras/OOP/README.md

 Variables defined inside your Object are **local**.
 They cannot be used outside your Object.

-In this case, a new local x and y variable will be created **each time you make a new raindrop.**
+In this case, a new local x and y variable will be created **each time you make a new raindrop.** These x and y variables will apply **only to the raindrop they belong to.**

 ```
 function Raindrop() {